-Additional information about the Fund will be in its annual and semi-annual reports to shareholders, when available.
-The annual report will explain the market conditions and investment strategies affecting the Fund's performance during the last fiscal year.
+Additional information about each Fund is available in its annual and semi-annual reports to shareholders (when available).
+In the annual report, you will find a discussion of the market conditions and investment strategies that affected each Fund's performance.